ormai/NewTab/README.md

-# NewTab
+<h1 align="center">NewTab</h1>

 ![](screenshots/NewTab-current.png)

 [zombieFox](https://github.com/zombieFox)'s [nightTab](https://github.com/zombieFox/nightTab) extension inspired me to make my own startpage.

-NewTab is meant to be nothing more than a page with a bunch of links.
+NewTab is meant to be nothing more than a page with a bunch of links, and maybe some useful or interesting information.

 ## Setup